 - Risk reduction.
 Data inherently carries risk, and with the increase in regulatory and compliance laws targeting data, managing and reducing that risk means governing your data.

 Next generation data governance focuses on governing the data you actually use, and basing your program around meeting the minimum compliance, audit, and quality requirements necessary to meet your data goals.
-Your program should be streamlined to meeting these minimum needs with the least amount of bureaucracy, waste, and risk possible.
+Your program should meet these minimum needs with the least amount of bureaucracy, waste, and risk possible.
 There are some fantastic tools available to decrease the amount of manual effort your team needs to expend, and in combination with a lean, focused methodology you should be reaping the rewards of governed data faster than ever before.